-You will be based on Islay and spend around 7 sessions per week working in the 3 Practices, with 3 sessions set aside for admin, personal development and teaching.
+You will be based on Islay and spend around 7 sessions per week working between the practice and Islay Hospital, with 3 sessions set aside for admin, personal development and teaching.

 The rural fellowship programme is an excellent opportunity to access lots of quality off-island training that is easily accessible as you are in a supernumerary role.